Pier-Two/c-ssz/README.md

 ## Attributions

-This project incorporates a SHA-256 implementation sourced from [mincrypt](https://android.googlesource.com/platform/system/core/+/669ecc2f5e80ff924fa20ce7445354a7c5bcfd98/libmincrypt), which is originally part of the Android Open Source Project.
-The mincrypt code is licensed under a BSD 3-Clause License by Google Inc.
+This project incorporates a SHA-256 implementation sourced from [libmincrypt](https://android.googlesource.com/platform/system/core/+/669ecc2f5e80ff924fa20ce7445354a7c5bcfd98/libmincrypt), which is originally part of the Android Open Source Project.

 ## License
+This project includes code from external sources, which are covered by their respective licenses.

+### MIT License
 This project is licensed under the MIT License.
+See the [`LICENSE-MIT`](LICENSE-MIT) file for details.

+### BSD-3-Clause Licensed Code
-See the `LICENSE` file for details.
+Some portions of this project are based on code from [libmincrypt](https://android.googlesource.com/platform/system/core/+/669ecc2f5e80ff924fa20ce7445354a7c5bcfd98/libmincrypt), which is licensed under the BSD-3-Clause License.
+See the [`LICENSE-BSD`](LICENSE-BSD) file for details.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements, bug fixes, or additional benchmarks.